Electricity price statistics

 Non-household electricity prices in the EU highest in Germany (EUR 0.15 per kWh) and lowest in Finland (EUR 0.07 per kWh) during the first half of 2018.

-Electricity prices for household consumers (taxes included), second half 2017 (EUR per kWh)
+Electricity prices for household consumers (taxes included), first half 2018 (EUR per kWh)

 Electricity prices for household consumers

 Highest electricity prices in Germany and Denmark

 An overview of average electricity prices in euro per kilowatt-hour (EUR per kWh) for the last three years (first half of each year in order to avoid seasonal effect) is presented in Table 1.

 Weight of taxes and levies differs greatly between Member States

 Largest falls in electricity prices in Poland, Greece and Latvia

 Electricity prices for non-household consumers